nikolareljin/ai-runner/README.md

 Notes:
 - The script creates the destination directory if it does not exist and extracts the archive there.
+- If you run without flags, it opens a dialog to select a model (and size) from the indexed list and chooses a default destination like `./models/<model>-<size>`.
 - To run a model with Ollama, prefer `./run` to select and pull a model (internally uses `ollama pull`), e.g.:

 ```sh